 Here’s a deeper look at the types of belongings that were stolen when home and car break-ins occurred.
 You’ll also find details about whether the victims of these crimes filed police reports or submitted insurance claims.

 Among the 188 respondents who were victims of home break-ins, almost 20% didn’t have anything stolen.
-Yet the vast majority of victims did experience the theft of personal belongings, such as those outlined below.
+Yet the vast majority of victims did experience the theft of personal belongings.

 A little more than half of the victims of home break-ins (51%) filed both a police report and an insurance claim after the crime occurred.
 However, 34% filed only a police report and 16% opted not to report the theft at all to either the police or their insurance provider.